 Another example from a word that has gained common currency: ouf, the Verlan of fou (crazy).
 If your night out was a spectacle of decadence, you can describe it as ouf; it’s enough to state how insane it was.
 And if it brought you much heartache, you can say it left you vénère (énervè → “annoyed”).

 But a strange thing has happened to Verlan.
 Ever since it surfaced and some words became mainstream, it lost its edge.
 So, re-verlan took over!
 Now some words are reversed again (!) in an attempt to keep them sharp and spiky!

 Re-verlan is an attempt to keep the culture one step ahead of assimilation.
-But, it’s hard when the Internet keeps revealing underground culture at the click of a search engine, and when googling rebeu regurgitates a myriad of results — not all of them SFW!
+But this is hard to do when the Internet keeps revealing underground culture at the click of a search engine, and when Googling rebeu regurgitates myriad results — not all of them safe for work!

 One would assume all words could be subjected to this cant, but not everything is acceptable Verlan.
-For instance, a famous ad by SNCF in France included the tagline c’est blessipo, the Verlan of c’est possible (“it’s possible”).
+For instance, a famous ad by the railway company SNCF in France included the tagline c’est blessipo, the Verlan of c’est possible (“it’s possible”).
 It failed miserably, since nobody would actually say that.

-Whatever you might think about cants — do they destroy the purity of a tongue or enrich it? — they will remain a part of language as long as subgroups, subcultures and creativity exist.
+Whatever you might think about cants — whether they destroy the purity of a tongue or enrich it — they’ll remain a part of language as long as subgroups, subcultures and creativity exist.